-The first system that was developed and tested was the Drive-By-Wire system.
-Each sub-system was verified for safety, beginning with the throttle, followed by steering and braking.
-Testing the throttle began in remote-control mode while the vehicle was lifted on jack stands.
-The throttle was tested at various levels to confirm that throttle control was precise and reliable, especially at the low (below 5 mph) speeds required in competition.
-Reverse and Neutral "gear" changing were also tested initially with the vehicle on jack stands.
+Figure 18: Obstacle Avoidance Testing initially with the vehicle on jack stands.
 Initial testing of steering control was also performed using the remote control with the car was lifted.
 Once the steering system was determined to be reliably controlled, steering and throttle were tested at the same time.
 This process was repeated for the braking system.
 Live road tests were conducted afterwards.
 These tests included driving the vehicle exclusively by RC with the driver prepared to hit the emergency stop and the service brake at any time.
 The autonomy tests were by far the most rigorous tests done on this vehicle as the autonomous systems create the greatest safety concerns should any errors occur.
 All autonomy tests took place in a controlled environment, with only testing personnel in the vicinity.
 During autonomous testing, two people were always in the vehicle wearing helmets and seatbelts.
 In addition, the remote control was also with them, and the driver was prepared to hit the service brake to override the autonomous system while the passenger operated the emergency stop system.
 Autonomy tests were conducted progressively, starting with simple paths with no obstacles and gradually getting more complex.
 The first tests involved testing only GPS waypoint following.
 The vehicle was given a single waypoint to head towards, and it was then started in various positions and orientations relative to the waypoint.
 Once these tests were wholly successful, obstacle avoidance was added.
 In this case, the vehicle was given a single GPS waypoint to head towards, but this time an orange traffic barrel was placed in its path.
 Similar to the waypoint following tests, the vehicle was started in various positions and orientations.
-Other tests were conducted as well, such as guiding the vehicle to navigate between two obstacles on its way to the goal, and having to weave between obstacles and hit multiple waypoints along the way.
-Figure 22 shows an example set up of obstacle avoidance testing, where the vehicle is being encouraged to drive between two orange traffic barrels.
+Other tests were conducted as well, such as guiding the vehicle to navigate between two obstacles on its way to the goal and having to weave between obstacles and hit multiple waypoints along the way.
+Error!
+Reference source not found. shows an example set up of obstacle avoidance testing, where the vehicle is being encouraged to drive between two orange traffic barrels.
 The last autonomous system to be tested was the lane-following system.
 In order to test this, similar tests to the ones described above were conducted.
 First, the vehicle was given one waypoint, and made to reach it by following a set of lanes.
 Then, the tests grew more complex, including the addition of obstacles, as well as multiple waypoints to hit along the path.
 In these tests, the vehicle was also started in various orientations, and the lanes were set up in such a way that there was no straight shot to each waypoint.
+10.0 Initial Performance Assessment At the time of this report, RTK-based GPS waypoint following, and obstacle detection and avoidance are functioning reliably.
+Additionally, all hardware and communication systems are functional.
+A vision module has been developed that can perform lane detection, but this capability has not been fully integrated on the vehicle as part of the RTK.
+A user can insert waypoints using the Warfighter Machine Interface (WMI) provided by TARDC and the vehicle is able to autonomously plan a path and follow it, avoiding any obstacles that it encounters.
+As discussed in section 9 above, this capability has been successfully tested.
+Both the main navigation computer and the drive-by-wire microcontroller can communicate with all appropriate sensors, actuators, and onboard electrical components.
+The mechanical design is complete, and all sensors have been mounted and are functioning as intended.